Photo Gallery: Tommy Smythe’s Victorian Makeover

-The long settee already belonged to the homeowners, so Smythe had it reupholstered, then topped it with fun throw pillows in trendy hues.
+HGTV star and Toronto designer Tommy Smythe updated this Victorian living room with a bold rug and solid jewel tones.
+The long settee already belonged to the homeowners, so Smythe had it reupholstered, then topped with fun throw pillows in trendy hues.
 A classic klismos chair in bright orange complements an ornate Chippendale mirror.
-As he says, “Given free rein, this what you’ll get from me: strong colours, bold gestures and traditional references.”
+“Given free rein, this what you’ll get from me:” he says.
+“Strong colours, bold gestures and traditional references.”

+For this main-floor bathroom and staircase, HGTV star and Toronto designer Tommy Smythe introduced a few fun elements to liven up the Victorian home.
 The powder room’s fixtures, sconces and art are ultratraditional to offset the bold zigzag pattern painted on the walls.
 Project manager Jenny Dames actually blew up a scale of wallpaper she and Smythe liked, then hired a painter to bring it to life.
 Smythe also hung a series of convex mirrors in the stairwell instead of the usual family photographs.
-Mix-and-match vintage gold frames create an eclectic look.
+Mix and match vintage gold frames offer a eclectic look.

 Bold, on-trend drapes pop against neutral grasscloth wallpaper.
 The office has two desks, one of which is paired with a stately chair in cognac leather.

 Pair glossy black walls with brass accents.